andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

   // Break before original function call debugger;

+  // Call a function.
-  // Call a function, 'this' should be the same as it would be in original function since wrapper replaced original function.
+  // 'this' should be the same as it would be in original function since wrapper replaced original function.
   // We will always return result from original function. return original_function.apply(this, args);
 }